8 Rivers, Lakes, and Landscapes

 Headward erosion and stream piracy

 Downcutting, combined with mass wasting, have unexpected consequences in the headwaters of some river systems.
 Rapidly downcutting streams oversteepen the region around their headwaters, causing their valleys to extend in an upstream direction, a phenomenon called headward erosion.
 Headward erosion may cause one stream to cut into another’s valley, eventually diverting the water in a process called river capture or river piracy.
-The result may be a large valley with little or no water in it, a telltale sign that river capture has occured.
+The result may be a large valley with little or no water in it, a telltale sign that river capture has occurred.

 Lateral erosion